In the world of sports supplements, there’s a long-standing debate around creatine HCL vs monohydrate.

 Creatine accelerates the process that produces adenosine triphosphate (ATP), our cells’ primary energy source.

-Taking creatine sports supplements greatly increases your body’s creatine stores, leading to increased muscle growth, improved strength and power, better anaerobic capacity, reduced fatigue, less muscle damage and soreness after exercise, modified gene expression relating to hypertrophy, and greater muscle retention after grueling workouts.
+Taking creatine sports supplements, including creatine powder and creatine gummies, greatly increases your body’s creatine stores, leading to increased muscle growth, improved strength and power, better anaerobic capacity, reduced fatigue, less muscle damage and soreness after exercise, modified gene expression relating to hypertrophy, and greater muscle retention after grueling workouts.

 Creatine HCL vs. Monohydrate: Differences